Dilwale Dulhania Le Jayenge: Release

 Dilwale Dulhania Le Jayenge opened on 20 October 1995 to sold-out shows worldwide.
 Every show in every theatre in Mumbai—save one—was completely full for the first week.
 The film was popular among both resident Indians and NRIs.
 At San Francisco's 720-seat Naz theatre, 1,000 people arrived for the first showing, and the theatre staff were forced to run another show late that night.
 In the UK, the film ran for over a year.
-Dilwale Dulhania Le Jayenge has been shown daily since its release on 20 October 1995 at Maratha Mandir in Mumbai as of October 2025.
+Dilwale Dulhania Le Jayenge has been shown daily since its release on 20 October 1995 at Maratha Mandir in Mumbai as of January 2026.

+The film was theatrically re-released in India on 10 February 2023, earning ₹10 lakh on the opening day and over ₹22.50 lakh in the first weekend run.

+It is available to stream on Netflix since 1 November, 2025.

 Reception

 Box office

 The film opened with over ₹800 million grossed in its first month of release.
 The film's initial Hindi run earned ₹1.13 billion (valued at about US$35,000,000 in 1995) (Note: The exchange rate in 1995 was 32.35 Indian rupees (₹) per 1 US dollar (US$).) in India and about ₹200 million (valued at about US$6,200,000 in 1995) overseas; it became the highest-grossing Indian film of the year, and the second-highest-grossing film of the 1990s, behind Hum Aapke Hain Koun..!
 It was the second Indian film to gross over ₹1 billion worldwide, and one of the biggest Bollywood earners of all time.
 The film went on to gross a total of ₹2 billion worldwide as of 1996.

 Adjusted for inflation, Dilwale Dulhania Le Jayenge is among the highest-grossing Hindi films ever; its domestic net income (₹533 million at the time) is approximately ₹4.613 billion when adjusted for inflation in 2017.
 As of 2009, the film had generated over ₹60 million in revenues for the Maratha Mandir since its release.
 In later years, that theatre ran one matinee show per day at reduced ticket prices, which averaged about 50% occupancy.